vlang/v/doc/docs.md

 	// passing a string literal to a C function call results in a C string, not a V string C.sqlite3_open('users.db', &db)
 	// C.sqlite3_open(db_path.str, &db)
-	// you can also use `.str byteptr` field to convert a V string to a C char pointer query := 'select count(*) from users'
+	query := 'select count(*) from users'
 	stmt := &C.sqlite3_stmt(0)
+	// NB: you can also use the `.str` field of a V string,
-	C.sqlite3_prepare_v2(db, query.str, -1, &stmt, 0)
+	// to get its C style zero terminated representation C.sqlite3_prepare_v2(db, query.str, -1, &stmt, 0)
 	C.sqlite3_step(stmt)
 	nr_users := C.sqlite3_column_int(stmt, 0)